Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Marginal-constrained entropy accumulation theorem

 Let us recall, for $\alpha\geq 0$, the up-arrow sandwiched Rényi entropy

 and define the down-arrow sandwiched Rényi entropy

 as well as the up-arrow Petz-Rényi entropy

 where $\bar{D}_\alpha(\rho\|\psi)$ is the Petz-Rényi divergence.
-Using these definitions and considering $\rho_{SRABI\tilde{E}}$ as the purification of the state $\rho_{SRABI}$, we find for $\gamma = \alpha/(2 \alpha -1)$ when $\alpha \in (1/2,\infty]$ that \cite[Supplementary material I]{chung2025}
+Using these definitions and considering $\rho_{SRABI\tilde{E}}$ as the purification of the state $\rho_{SRABI}$, we find for $\gamma = \alpha/(2 \alpha -1)$ when $\alpha \in (1/2,\infty)$ that \cite[Supplementary material I]{chung2025}

-Here, we used the fact that $\tilde{I} = I$, the duality relation shown in \cite[Theorem 3]{Tomamichel2014}, and the inequality arises due to the data processing inequality\footnote{Ref. \cite[Eqs.
-(35,40)]{chung2025} also uses a further reduction $\psi_{RAB} = \g(\psi_{AB})$ in the minimization, but this is incorrect.}.
-We also note that \cite{chung2025} proves that the inequality can be set as an equality, which requires deriving an upper bound for the up-arrow Rényi entropy.
+Here, we used the fact that $\tilde{I} = I$, the duality relation shown in Ref. \cite[Theorem 3]{Tomamichel2014}, and the inequality arises due to the data processing inequality\footnote{Ref. \cite[Eqs.
+(35,40)]{chung2025} also uses a further reduction $\psi_{RAB} = \g(\psi_{AB})$ in the minimization.
+However, this assumption is not mathematically sound, as it unnecessarily restricts the optimization to a subset of the valid state space.}.
+We also note that Ref. \cite{chung2025} proves that the inequality can be set as an equality, which requires deriving an upper bound for the up-arrow Rényi entropy.

 Alternatively, we can lower-bound the up-arrow Rényi entropy in \eqref{eq:Final H(S|IE)} using the down-arrow entropy \eqref{eq:DownArrowRenyi}.
 This eventually defines a new bound $h^\downarrow_\alpha$ at the finite-size analysis, which yields faster numerical results at the cost of a suboptimal secret key rate.
 This bound goes as follows